AbuseIO/abuseio-docs/docs/installation.md

 ```

 ### Fetchmail
 Configure delivery using a POP3- or IMAP-mailbox.
+This is not needed if you configured Postfix!

 Create a fetchmail configuration for your local abuseio user by creating a file ```.fetchmailrc``` in your local users home-directory with the following content:
 ```